How a Charitable Remainder Trust Can Lower Your Taxes

 Some families use both: a CRT to convert appreciated assets into an income stream with a charitable remainder, and a DAF for ongoing, flexible charitable giving.
 Your estate planning attorney can help you decide which approach, or which combination, matches your goals.

-Can You Use a CRT with Other Estate Planning Tools?
+How a CRT Works with Your Other Estate Planning Tools

 Yes.
 A CRT often works alongside other trust structures as part of a larger estate plan.
 Common combinations include: